Residents Fired Up About Proposed Safe Homeless Camp Space At Denver Coliseum

-DENVER (CBS4) – Neighbors in the Globeville, Elyria, and Swansea neighborhoods, or the GES, are upset about a proposal to make the Denver Coliseum parking lot a designated homeless camping space.
+DENVER (CBS4) – Neighbors in the Globeville, Elyria, and Swansea neighborhoods, or the GES, are upset about a proposal to make the Denver Coliseum parking lot a designated homeless camping space – dubbed a “Safe Outdoor Space.”
 It’s just one more thing for the residents, who say the existing homeless shelters set up at the Coliseum and the Education Hall of the National Western Complex are causing a lot of problems in their community.

 “When is it going to stop?
 When can we have a normal life?”
 Sandra Ruiz Parilla, a resident of the GES for four years, asked.